 The Best Places to Stay in Rome for Young Adults

 Rome might seem like a city of the past, with the pomp and ceremony of the Vatican and towering ancient ruins, but that’s far from true; it’s a city firmly lodged in the present, and one you need to visit in future.
-So we here at Plum Guide are helping you discover the best places to stay in Rome for young adults, curated for everyone from gastronomic gourmands to cocktail connoisseurs.
+So we here at Plum Guide are doing our absolute best (as usual) to proive you with all the expert advice you need, and help you discover the best places to stay in Rome for young adults, curated for everyone from gastronomic gourmands to cocktail connoisseurs.

 Quickly - close your eyes and picture your dream holiday in Rome.
 Now open them.
 (Side note: how are you even reading this?)
 If your ideal trip involves heaped cones of gelato, thin slices of Roman pizza eaten hastily from a napkin and a bowl of steaming carbonara arriving at your table after a long day of exploring, then you have to stay in Testaccio.
 Take our word for it: this district, once home to the city’s slaughterhouses and factories, is now the very pinnacle of Roman cuisine.